Authors: Dr. Jean-Paul Rodrigue, Dr. Brian Slack and Dr. Claude Comtois

 - A compromise between the government and industry, notably through certification schemes leading to accreditation to desirable environmental standards.

-If a top-down approach appears inevitable, in some respects, at least, a bottom-up solution would be the industry preference.
+If a top-down approach appears inevitable, at least a bottom-up solution would be the industry preference in some respects.
 Its leaders oppose leaving the future direction to be shaped by government action.
 There are several ways a bottom-up approach might come about.
 As with reverse logistics, these occur when the business interests of the industry match the imperatives of the environment.
 One such match is the concern of the logistics industry with empty movements, which range from empty trucking backhauls for regional freight distribution to the repositioning of empty containers across oceans.
-With the growing sophistication of fleet management and IT control over scheduling and routing, further gains are achievable.
+Further gains are achievable with the growing sophistication of fleet management and IT control over scheduling and routing.
 Another match involves fine-tuning the routing and operations of freight transport systems with higher energy prices.
 The adoption of slow steaming strategies by maritime shipping companies uses the rationale of environmentalism to reduce fuel consumption and improve the utilization of their ship assets.

 Less predictable, but with a much greater potential impact on the greenness of the industry, are possible attitudinal changes within logistics and without.
 These changes are comparable to that which has already occurred in recycling.
 There has emerged striking public support for domestic recycling.
 Some firms have extended this in successfully marketing their compliance and adoption of green strategies.
 Firms have found that by advertising their friendliness towards the environment and their compliance with environmental standards, they can obtain an edge in the marketplace over their competitors.
-Traditionally, price and quality characteristics formed the basis of choice, but because environment preservation is seen as desirable in general, greenness can become a competitive advantage.
+Traditionally, price and quality characteristics formed the basis of choice, but greenness can become a competitive advantage because environment preservation is seen as desirable in general.
 Ultimately, pressure from within the industry can lead to greater environmental awareness.
 Corporations that stand apart will lose out because purchasers will demand environmental compliance.